jitsi/jitsi-meet/ios/README.md

 The `data` dictionary contains a "url" key with the conference URL.

+#### enterPictureInPicture

+Called when entering Picture-in-Picture is requested by the user.
+The app should now activate its Picture-in-Picture implementation (and resize the associated `JitsiMeetView`.
+The latter will automatically detect its new size and adjust its user interface to a variant appropriate for the small size ordinarily associated with Picture-in-Picture.)

+The `data` dictionary is empty.

 #### loadConfigError

 Called when loading the main configuration file from the Jitsi Meet deployment